Doha Kang

-Doha Kang (Korean: 강도하; born 1969) is a manhwa artist of South Korea.
+Doha Kang (Korean: 강도하; born 1969) is a South Korean manhwa artist.
 Kang wrote The Great Catsby and Romance Killer.
 Before 2005, when he presented The Great Catsby on Daum, one of the major Internet portals of South Korea, Kang signed his work with his birth name, Kang Seong-su.
-He is also the spouse of a famous manhwa artist, Won Soo-yeon (원수연), author of Full House, which was adapted into the television drama of the same name.
+He is also the spouse of a famous manhwa artist, Won Soo-yeon, author of Full House, which was adapted into the television drama of the same name.
 Won is eight years older than Kang and they have two children.